jgregory6/resources/project.md

-# MIS3690 Web Technologies - Term Project
+# MIS3690 Web Technologies - Term Project  (subject to changes)

+---

 ## What is the Term Project?